tiborsimon/tiborsimon.github.io/_posts/2015-07-10-evernote-task-management.md

 `[task ID]_[Task name with underscores]`

 For example, if you have a task named “My task” with an ID “TASK00023”, its folder should be TASK00023_My_task.
-The preferable location of the task root folder is here: d:\_tasks\
+The preferable location of the task root folder is here: d:\_PROJECTS\

 ## Summary